cakephp/docs/en/orm/table-objects.rst

 .. note::

-    You can only configure a table before, or during the **first** time you create that alias.
+    You can only configure a table before or during the **first** time you access that alias.
 Doing it after the registry is populated will have no effect.

 Flushing the registry